Pay per click or PPC is the form of Online Marketing in which you pay only for the clicks your ads receive. The most popular form of

 How Can a Small Business like Me Compete against Bigger Companies That Have Set the Bar High for High CPC Keywords?

-It is true that large corporation may have all the resources available to flood all mediums with a wide array of advertisements.
+It is true that large corporations may have all the resources available to flood all mediums with a wide array of advertisements.
 However, I feel that small business owners have a very high competitive advantage that large corporations don’t: the ability to segment your campaign and stress the areas that are most beneficial for your business.

 You may think: any company can do this! and that may be true, but small business owners can be reached easier by their customers, they can put give a face to their clients and address them directly.